figment-networks/skale-indexer/README.md

 Default parameters are available in `.env.default` file in this repository.
 Keep in mind that you need to have SKALE abi files for the indexer to run.
 The easiest way to get it is clone `github.com/skalenetwork/skale-network` repository, and point indexer to `skale-network/releases/mainnet/skale-manager`.
 It will digest all abi files from entire directory.

+This service is prepared to work with archival node of ethereum.
+It needs it to fetch previous states of smart contract.
+It's also possible to make it working with regular ethereum node.
+For that you must set env variable `ETHEREUM_NODE_TYPE` to "recent" to get only the latest states.
+At that mode the state may not be consistent, but you'll be able to get information about latest state.

 ## Calls